prurigro/darkcloud-nvimconfig/readme.md

 ## Distribution Features

 * **Default Configuration**: A complete set of defaults, focusing on the most modern settings that still provide a compatible experience
-* **Custom theme**: An original colour scheme with explicit values set to optimize the look of individual filetypes
+* **Custom theme**: An original colour scheme with explicit values set to optimize the look of individual file types
 * **Key Bindings/Aliases**: A set of bindings and aliases defined to group similar features and provide numerous (and sometimes more familiar) ways to access options
-* **Plugins**: A set of plugins have been included and configured to provide support for most normally-unsupported filetypes, and a set of features useful when using Vim as an editor
+* **Plugins**: A set of plugins have been included and configured to provide support for most normally-unsupported file types, and a set of features useful when using Vim as an editor
 * **Custom Configuration**: A second vimrc and bundle folder are included that aren't maintained as part of the repo, making custom plugins and configuration easy to add

 ## Installation